-What to do in Turin when it rains
+What to do in Turin when it rains: a local's guide

-There is a vast number of films and shorts dedicated to cities and metropolises in the rain, but still none about Turin.
-And it’s a shame.
-Because Turin in the rain is an experience just waiting to be lived.
-And now, as the climate changes, rain is no longer isolated to those long, wet autumn days, especially in November.
-A tropical shower can catch you unawares on a spring day, and in the summer it can rain heavily for several days at a time, perhaps not all day long but for a good part of it.
-For this reason, if you live in Turin or are visiting as tourists, it’s always a good idea to have a back-up plan in any season.
+There are a number of films and short films dedicated to cities and metropolises in the rain, but none yet on Turin.
+And that’s a shame.
+Because Turin in the rain is an experience to be had.
+With climate change, rain is no longer confined to long, humid November and autumn days.
+A tropical downpour could catch you red-handed on a spring day, or it could rain heavily for several days in summer.
+For this reason, whether you live in Turin or are visiting as a tourist, it is always best to have an alternative plan with you in any season.
 And an umbrella, of course.

-What’s certain is that a large part of the city, especially in the centre, seems to have been built to welcome travellers taken by surprised by a sudden storm.
-And the city offers such a wealth of museums and sheltered activities that, whether travelling with adults or children, you’ll never get the chance to be bored.
+What is certain is that a good part of the city, especially the centre, seems to have been built specifically to welcome wanderers surprised by a downpour.
+There are so many museums and indoor activities to do in the city that, whether with adults or children, you have no excuse to be bored.

 Where to walk in Turin when it rains

-Turin’s porticoes date back a long time.
-The first were designed in the 17th century by Ascanio Vitozzi, in Piazza Castello.
-To these were added, in the 18th century, the porticoes of Via Po and of the Royal Garden, designed by the architects Carlo and Amedeo di Castellamonte.
-Those in Piazza Vittorio Veneto, Piazza Statuto and Piazza Carlo Felice, instead, are from the 19th century.
-As the centuries went by, the number of porticoes increased, becoming an integral part of the urban fabric.
+The porticoes of Turin are ancient.
+The first were built in the seventeenth century in Piazza Castello.
+In the eighteenth century, the porticoes of Via Po and the Giardino Reale were built.
+The porticoes of Piazza Vittorio Veneto, Piazza Statuto, and Piazza Carlo Felice date back to the nineteenth century.
+As the centuries passed, their number increased, and the porticoes became part of the urban fabric.

-There’s a local anecdote linked to the rain and the porticoes of Via Po.
-If you walk along Via Po, leaving Piazza Castello behind you, you will notice that the porticoes are not the same on both sides: the ones on the left are completely covered, also at the crossroads and pedestrian crossings.
-This is because King Victor Emanuel I of Savoy had them covered over to allow the royal family to reach the Chiesa Gran Madre di Dio without getting wet when it rained.
+There is a typically Savoy curiosity linked to the porticoes of Via Po and the rain: if you walk along Via Po leaving Piazza Castello behind you, you will notice that the porticoes are not the same on both sides.
+Those on the left are completely covered, even near the intersections with the side streets, where there are pedestrian crossings; this is because King Victor Emmanuel I of Savoy asked to completely cover the porticoes, to allow the royal family to reach the Church of Gran Madre without getting wet in case of bad weather.

-Where to walk in Turin when it rains: walk under the arcades of Via Roma
+What to do in Turin when it rains: stroll under the arcades of Via Roma

 The Galleria Subalpina, accessible from Via Po and sandwiched between Piazza Castello and Piazza Carlo Alberto, is a real treasure chest, built in 1873 by the architect Pietro Carrera.
 Be warned: it is impossible to resist the charm of this place.